cs7290/fall-2022/07-Embed.md

   * consider creating a github-pages version with bootstrap styling
   * note that there are several tabs in the excel file

-It's okay to work in groups on this assignment and submit the same one URL per group in canvas
+It's okay to work in groups on this assignment and submit one URL per group in canvas

 ## polleverywhere